UBC-CIC/balance-test-dashboard/docs/DeploymentGuide.md

 **Make sure Docker Desktop is open and finished with the setup process.**

-Before deploying the stacks, from your project root directory, to ensure you are in the **backend** directory, run the below command in your terminal:
+Before deploying the stacks, from your project root directory, to ensure you are in the **cdk** folder of the backend section, run the below command in your terminal:

 ```
 cd backend/cdk